dsleo/dsleo.github.io/_posts/2026-01-12-the-adjoint.md

 This is a first prototype to start and collect feedback.
 It's rough around the edges and there are still many features to add.
 Validation of lemmas and local statements with symbolic engines such as Sympy or with formal languages such as Lean or Rocq, running numerical experiments in Python, or a proper literature search.
 Ah and of course, there is always some improvement to be made on robust display of LaTeX, but we might have to wait for AGI to finally fix that...

-In the mean time, you can share your ideas and contribute on [github](https://github.com/turnstilelabs/adjoint) to help shape your Adjoint.
+In the meantime, you can share your ideas and contribute on [github](https://github.com/turnstilelabs/adjoint) to help shape your Adjoint.

 ---
 {: data-content="footnotes"}